 This year, RJ got it into his head that we should have a tournament for our favorite movies, and it was a great idea.
 We each chose 4 movies (my picks would have been different for a grown up movie bracket), so our bracket consisted of sixteen movies, and with that the viewing began.

-I posted the updates of our winners on Facebook and Shannon's and my friends started to get into it, 'Rad' and 'Napoleon Dynamite' were clear favorites with many, as was 'Elf' (Lily's favorite movie).
+I posted the updates of our winners on Facebook, and Shannon's and my friends started to get into it.
+'Rad' and 'Napoleon Dynamite' were clear favorites for many, as was 'Elf' (Lily's favorite movie).
 We did encounter a few ties and those were broken with heated games of Rock, Paper, Scissors.
-One of the many funny quotes during the this marathon came from RJ.
+One of the many funny quotes during the marathon came from RJ.
 While watching 'Napoleon Dynamite' RJ was very perplexed about why Napoleon would be riding his bike with his brother tagging along for the ride on his roller blades, "How do they not have cars?
 They look like freaks."

 Okay, back to the tournament.
 'Wall E' was the first to advance to the Elite 8 with a RPS win and Rad had a surprise win over 'Ferris Bueller's Day Off'.
 Shannon on his win, "It was like a 16 seed beating a number 1 seed."
 Shannon redeemed himself the next day by swinging his vote for 'The Parent Trap' instead of voting for his choice 'Every Which Way But Loose', but it was still a tie since the kids voted for 'Loose'.
 Libby came away with the RPS win for 'The Parent Trap'; the original with Hayley Mills, of course.
 'Jurassic Park' got Libby and RJ's votes, while 'Big Daddy' earned Shannon and Lily's.
 "Big Daddy' pulled out the win after a fierce round of RPS between RJ and Lily; alliances were made.